3NZ1I/referral-_hlp/README.md

   - For development, ensure the preview server is running and Caddy is proxying all requests to it.
 - If you see Node.js engine warnings, upgrade Node.js as above.

+### Security: XLSX library
+- The project uses `xlsx` (SheetJS) to parse spreadsheet uploads.
+As of this documentation, there are known vulnerabilities (Prototype Pollution, ReDoS) in certain versions of `xlsx`.
+If you accept files from untrusted sources, consider sandboxing the upload processor, scanning files, or using an alternative parser.

 ## Backend Startup
 - Start backend (API) on port 8000